reisrael4/mythology-api/README.md

 # Greek and Roman Mythology

-Returns JSON data about humans, places, and God(desse)s that appear in the works of Virgil, by id, name, and work they appear in.
+API containing JSON data about humans, places, and God(desse)s that appear in the works of Virgil, searchable by id, name, and work they appear in.
+Built using MongoDB, Mongoose, Express, and Body-Parser.

 - URL
-  /list
+  /list (Displays the full list of entities)
-  /list/:id
+  /list/:id (Allows search by specific id)
-   /list/name/:name
+   /list/name/:name (Allows search by name)
-   /list/work/:work
+   /list/work/:work (Allows search by work)

 - Method
   `Get`